doars/staark/packages/staark-isomorphic/README.md

 # staark isomorphic

-An extension of the [staark framework](https://github.com/doars/staark#readme) that allows for rendering on both the client and server sides.
-This library provides methods to convert a staark virtual DOM into a string, making it suitable for server-side rendering (SSR) and static site generation (SSG).
+A server side rendering library for [staark](https://github.com/doars/staark#readme).
+It provides methods to convert a staark virtual DOM into a string, making it suitable for server-side rendering (SSR) and static site generation (SSG).

 You have two primary functions at your disposal `stringify` and `stringifyFull`.
 These functions allow the application state and DOM tree to be rendered to strings.
 Let’s walk through how each of these functions can be used effectively.